 If you have accommodation to offer as a private individual, we refer you to local aid organisations to see if there is anything you can do.
 The Swedish Migration Agency is not able to convey accommodation from private individuals or NGOs to those who need housing.

 The Swedish Migration Agency is responsible for temporary accommodation for those who are asylum seekers or have temporary permits under the Temporary Protction Directive (those who cannot arrange accommodation on their own).

 Also, the Swedish Migration Agency cannot pay any compensation to those who lend out their home or a room to people seeking protection.
-Mass refugees who have been granted a residence permit have the same right to financial support from the Swedish Migration Agency as asylum seekers.
+Mass refugees have the same right to financial support from the Swedish Migration Agency as asylum seekers.
 However, it is important to keep in mind that the daily allowance that mass refugees can be granted is not intended to cover housing costs.
 The daily allowance is primarily intended to cover the individual's own costs for, among other things, food and clothing.

 People who live in so called own accommodation (EBO) in an area with social and economic challenges are as a rule not entitled to daily allowance.
 EBO is basically all accommodation that is not provided through the Swedish Migration Agency or the municipality.